tweag/nickel/tests/snapshot/README.md

 3. You'll see a failure message, noting that the test was a new snapshot.
 4. Run `cargo insta review`.
 5. If you're happy with the output, accept it.
+6. Run the snapshot tests again with `cargo test --test snapshot`.
+If anything still fails, go to step 4.
-6. Commit the input file and the generated snapshot.
+7. Commit the input file and the generated snapshot.
 You're done!

 ## Without `cargo-insta`